braze-inc/braze-docs/_docs/_hidden/private_betas/shopify/shopify_data_processing.md

 ## Shopify user syncing

-Braze will update existing user profiles or create new ones for leads, sign-ups, and account registrations being captured in your Shopify store.
-User profile data can be collected from the following methods in Shopify, but is not limited to:
+Braze will update existing user profiles or create new ones for leads, sign-ups, and account registrations captured in your Shopify store.
+User profile data can be collected from the following methods in Shopify but is not limited to:

 - Customer creates an account
 - Customer email or phone is collected in a Shopify pop-up form